barreiro/h5m/README.md

 * NodeGroup - a group of nodes that work on the same source data.
 * Value - The output of a Node applied to it's input.
 A Node can produce multiple values (e.g. Datasets) which will be treated as separate inputs for other nodes.

 There will be different types of nodes for the different types of tasks.
-The PoC currently only supports `jq`
+The PoC currently supports `jq` and `js`

 ### WorkQueue